-Scenario 1 Scenario 2a - Natural Environ atural Environment (SA Objectives 1 and 2) - Scenario 2b - There would be no different effects for scenarios 2a and 2b as these are only differentiated on the basis of the provision of employment land in Kibworth.
-Therefore references to Scenario 2 below covers both sub-options.
-Biodiversity Nature of Increased housing on greenfield land (Scenario 1 and 2) could have a negative effect on biodiversity through the loss of habitat such as hedgerows and trees.
-Effects would be small scale, permanent and would occur in the short, medium and long term. effects Great Bowden Borrow Pit SSSI is located to north of village.
+Scenario 1 Scenario 2a - Natural Environi atural Environment (SA Objectives 1 and 2) - Scenario 2b - There would be no different effects for scenarios 2a and 2b as these are only differentiated on the basis of the provision of references to Scenario 2 below covers both sub-options. of employment lar nd in Kik oworth.
+Therefore Biodiversity Nature of Increased housing on greenfield land (Scenario 1 and 2) could have a negative effect on biodiversity through t and trees.
+Effects would be small scale, permanent and would occur in the short, medium and long term. he loss of habita at such as hedgerows effects Great Bowden Borrow Pit SSSI is located to north of village.
 The SSSI is designated for fen, marsh and swam from one of the sites identified in the SHLAA (2015) which may potentially come forward for development foll effects are currently unknown.
 Environmental quality There would be loss of land classified as Grade 3 under Scenario 1 and to a lesser extent 2.
 The scale of der effect on levels of water quality. velopment invo lved wo ould not have an Sensitivity of receptors Great Bowden Borrow Pit SSSI is to the north of village.
 Open land for development may contain hedges and Agricultural land surrounding Great Bowden is classified as Grade 3. trees on the bou undary of value to wildlife e.
-Likelihood of effects Effects on Great Bowden Borrow SSSI would be unlikely, as long as development is appropriately designed.
-Mitigation measures such as habitat buffers could be secured as part of developments on affected sites.
-This could also include the potential for enhancement.
+Likelihood of effects Effects on Great Bowden Borrow SSSI would be unlikely, as long as development is appropriately designed. buffers could be secured as part of developments on affected sites.
+This could also include the potential for e - sures s such as habitat